coinse/GHRB/README.md

 and it should be included in the repository manually.
 Note that each metadata item should be inside a list.
 An example of such file can be found under the `example/` directory.

+## Maintenance

+The current workflow is implemented to collect new reproducible bugs from the existing repositories at first day of each month.

 ## Publication